Should you visit Norway or Ireland?

 Which country is cheaper, Ireland or Norway?

-Accommodation is often cheaper in Norway compared to Ireland ($58 vs. $60).
-Budget travelers often stay in cheaper hostels and guest houses, while nicer hotels usually appeal to families and upscale travelers.
+Accommodation is often cheaper in Ireland compared to Norway ($61 vs. $62).
+Budget travelers usually stay in less expensive hostels and guest houses, while nicer hotels often appeal to families and upscale travelers.

 Compare hostel, B&B, and guesthouse prices between Ireland and Norway to find the cheapest accommodation here: Ireland hostels and Norway hostels.